 What Are Online Casinos Not On Gamstop?

 In response to these issues with the scheme, recently there has been a sharp rise in the number of casinos not on Gamstop that are offering their services to UK-based players.
-However, before we take a closer look at the sites not covered by Gamstop, we need to first understand what this means.
+However, before we take a closer look at a site not covered by Gamstop, we need to first understand what this means.

 There is something of a misunderstanding that online casinos not under Gamstop are somehow unsafe, but this couldn’t be further from the truth.
 Remember, being enrolled with Gamstop is a requirement of getting a UKGC-license, but it doesn’t prevent a site from being licensed elsewhere.